jeffgortmaker/pyblp/docs/api.rst

    ProblemResults

-The results can be converted into a dictionary.
+The results can be pickled or converted into a dictionary.

 .. autosummary::
    :toctree: _api

+   ProblemResults.to_pickle
    ProblemResults.to_dict

 The following methods test the validity of overidentifying and model restrictions.